new-mikha/HG-UV79/README.md

 - `o` symbol - shows up when the remote PTT is connected.
-- `ᛒ` symbol, Bluetooth - red when the Bluetooth is not connected, black when it is connected
+- `ᛒ` symbol, Bluetooth - red when the Bluetooth is not connected, black when it is connected.
-- `VOX` - Voice control function
+- `VOX` - Voice control function.
 - `S` - battery save mode.
 There is not much info in the original manual about it apart from how to turn it on or off.
 It's different from the output power level.